 The Steuben Day Parade is on Fifth Avenue, from 65th to 86th Streets, Noon to 3pm.
 You can watch for FREE, or purchase a Grand Stand ticket for $15.

-Oktoberfest in Central Park – Following the parade, head over to the party in the park, exclusively serving German brews and food.
+Oktoberfest in Central Park always follows the parade, exclusively serving German brews and food.
 Enjoy a pitcher or two, a bratwurst and great entertainment featuring “Heimat Klänge” and “The Polka Brothers” along with other bands, as well as the 10th annual National Masskrugstemmen Championship sponsored by Hofbrau Bier.
-This is a ticketed vent.
+This is a ticketed event.
 General admission is $35, including service fee, from the Steuben Day Parade organizers

 This restaurant is named for the part of Germany owners Ayana and Tobias Holler are from, and normally serves local, Black Forest beer and homemade dishes, including what I think is the best Black Forest Cake on the planet.
 But they change the routine and the menu for Oktobertest.